Grading Every Deal at the 2019 NBA Trade Deadline

 Not much changes about their salary-cap outlook.
 They will sleepwalk their way to more than $50 million in space if they waive Avery Bradley ($2 million guarantee for next season).
 That was true before.
 But they needed to let Harris walk for nothing.
 At least this way they're picking up a quality backcourt prospect and four picks—one of which, the 2021 Miami selection, is scorching-hot property.

 Jettisoning Harris does bilk the Clippers of their offseason contingency.
-They no longer have a fringe star to pivot into if they don't land Kawhi Leonard and/or Kevin Durant over the summer.
-They'll be fine.
-They now have the draft equity to party crash the Anthony Davis sweepstakes if they leak into July and are capable of taking swings at whatever other stars might become available.
+They no longer have a fringe star to pivot into if they don't land Kawhi Leonard and/or Kevin Durant over the summer, but they'll be fine.
+They now have the draft equity to crash the Anthony Davis sweepstakes if they leak into July and are capable of taking swings at whatever other stars might become available.

 In the event the Clippers end up needing a second max-contract slot, they'll have to dump Danilo Gallinari.
 They can gauge his market now, but his back injury complicates matters.
-They're better off waiting for the summer when they'll know if they need that flexibility, and when there will be scores of jilted free-agency suitors searching for worthwhile alternatives.
+They're better off waiting for the summer, when they'll know if they need that flexibility, and when there will be scores of jilted free-agency suitors searching for worthwhile alternatives.

 As an added bonus, essentially removing themselves from the playoff running this year means the Clippers probably won't convey their lottery-protected pick to the Celtics.
 That protection carries over into next season but turns into a 2022 second-rounder if it doesn't get sent to Boston by 2020.

-Note: UPDATE: The Kings have, in fact, traded for Harrison Barnes, so they go from an "Incomplete" to a "B-."
-Hindsight is helping out Sacramento for a change, and it feels weird.